-- 2. For manually extendable jibs, pull extension retaining pin and fully retract extendable 2nd section jib into the 1st section.
+- 2. Two section jib For manually extendable jibs, pull extension retaining pin (E, Figure 4-1) and fully retract extendable 2nd section jib into the 1st section.
 Retraction of 2nd section may be facilitated by attaching loadline wedge socket to jib nose.
-Slowly activate the hoist up function until the 2nd section is fully retracted. - 3.
-Reinstall extension retaining pin through the 1st and 2nd section jib assembly and install spring clip. - 4.
+Slowly activate the hoist up function until the 2nd section is fully retracted. - Two section jib Reinstall extension retaining pin (E, Figure 4-1 through the 1st and 2nd section jib assembly and install spring clip. - 4.
 Remove loadline from jib sheave case.
 Place loadline in area to avoid possible damage from stow procedure. - 5.
-Disconnect twist lock anti-two-block wire connector at rear of 1st section jib.
-Connect twist lock connector to anti-two-block switch connector on boom tip.
-Move weight/chain assembly to boom tip. - 6.
-Attach tag line to sheave case end of jib. - Remove spring clips from pins C2 on both upper and lower jib ears. - 8.
-Remove jib swing pin B from the boom nose. - Remove pins C2 from upper and lower jib ears.
-Do not remove C1 pins at this time.
+Disconnect anti-two-block wire connector at rear of the jib extension.
+Re-connect anti-two-block switch connector on boom tip.
+Move weight/chain assembly to boom tip see Figure 4-2. - 6.
+Attach tag line to sheave case end of jib. - 7.
+Remove spring clips from pins (C2, Figure 4-1) on both upper and lower jib ears. - 8.
+Remove jib swing pin (B, Figure 4-1) from the boom nose. - 2.
+Remove pins (C2, Figure 4-1) from upper and lower jib ears.
+Do not remove (C1) pins at this time.
 C1 pins will be used as a pivot point to swing jib into stow position.
 A slight hammer strike may be necessary to remove pins.
-Always use proper eye protection during this step.

-- 10. Raise the boom to the horizontal position. - 11.
+Always use proper eye protection during this step. - 10.
+Raise the boom to the horizontal position. - 11.
 Extend boom approximately 1 foot (.3m). - 12.
-Using tag line attached to jib sheave case, slowly swing jib into stow position (parallel with 1st section boom), Pins C1 are the jib pivot points during this operation.
+Using tag line attached to jib sheave case, slowly swing jib into stow position (parallel with 1st section boom), Pins (C1, Figure 4-1) are the jib pivot points during this operation.